-To meet the minimum entrance requirements of the Department of Physical Therapy, applicants must have a grade point average of 6.5 in the last two years of their physical therapy baccalaureate program at the University of Alberta or an equivalent qualification from another institution.
+To meet the minimum entrance requirements of the Department of Physical Therapy, applicants must have a grade point average of 3.0 in the last two years of their physical therapy baccalaureate program at the University of Alberta or an equivalent qualification from another institution.
 Where applicable (see §173.2.3) applicants must have a minimum TOEFL score of 580.
 Applicants to the program will be judged not only on their academic record, but also on their research potential as indicated in letters of reference and other supportive material.
 Clinical experience may be required by some supervisors.
-The deadline for receipt of applications for the graduate program in Physical Therapy is April 1 for September admission and October 15 for January admission.
+The deadline for receipt of applications for the graduate program in Physical Therapy is March 1 for September admission and July 1 for January admission.

 It is strongly recommended that students undertake one term as a teaching assistant and one term as a research assistant.
 The student will receive remuneration as a graduate assistant at the prescribed University rate.
 Fellowships and scholarships may be obtained from a number of external sources (e.g., NHRDP, MRC, AHFMR, Alberta Government, CPA, IODE, Arthritis Society, and others).
-More detailed information on these and other awards can be obtained in the Graduate Financial Aid section of the Calendar.
+More detailed information on these and other awards can be obtained at www.ualberta.ca/gradstudies

 Students are required to complete a minimum of graduate-level ★12.
-Two of these courses must be from the following: REHAB 500 (Research Seminar); PTHER 507 (Instrumentation); PTHER 570 (Measurement and Evaluation); an approved statistics course, or approved equivalents of these courses.
-The remaining two courses can be chosen from the above list, from other graduate courses in Physical Therapy, or from graduate courses in related disciplines.
+Two of these courses must be REHAB 500 (Research Seminar) and an approved graduate-level statistics course.
+The remaining two courses can be chosen from other graduate courses offered by the home department or other departments in the University.
 Students must also successfully defend their research proposal and complete and defend a thesis.